kimyearho/Metube-electron/README.md

 ### Quota issues
 Google does not provide nearly 10,000 quota.
 This is a very small number that can be used during the development phase.
 According to the documentation, API keys have been assigned a quota of 10000 from April 2016.
 You are currently applying for quota and it is unclear whether you are authorized.

-<strong>So if you have a Metaube user with a high YouTube API key, please share it.</strong> There is nothing I can do.
+<strong>So if you have a Metube user with a high YouTube API key, please share it.</strong> There is nothing I can do.
 I would like to continue this project.
 If possible, minimize your searches and create your own collections to use as collections.
 The search API consumes a large amount of quota.

 ### Project Information
 This project is a personal project developed with the excellent Electron and Vue.JS.